Inverse Cubature and Quadrature Kalman filters: Inverse Filter Models

-with each weight $\overline{\omega}_{j}=1/2n_{z}$ and gain matrix $\overline{\mathbf{K}}_{k+1}=\overline{\bm{\Sigma}}^{xa}_{k+1}\left(\overline{\bm{\Sigma}}^{a}_{k+1}\right)^{-1}$.
-The I-CKF recursions follow from the non-additive noise formulation of CKF \cite{wang2017augmentedckf} with a higher $(n_{x}+n_{y})$-dimensional cubature points.
-However, unlike forward CKF, these cubature points are generated only once for the time update taking into account the process noise statistics (covariance $\mathbf{R}$). \begin{remark} The forward gain matrix $\mathbf{K}_{k+1}$ in case of I-KF is deterministic \cite{krishnamurthy2019how}.
+\begin{remark}[Differences with I-KF and I-EKF] The forward gain matrix $\mathbf{K}_{k+1}$ in the case of I-KF is deterministic \cite{krishnamurthy2019how}.
 For I-EKF \cite{singh2022inverse}, this matrix depends on only the linearized system model at the state estimates.
 Hence, I-KF and I-EKF treat $\mathbf{K}_{k+1}$ as a time-varying parameter of the inverse filter's state transition.
-But the gain matrix in CKF explicitly depends on the state estimates through the covariances computed from the generated cubature points.
-Thus, it is not treated as a parameter of \eqref{eqn:ICKF state transition detail}. \end{remark} \begin{remark} Contrary to CKF, UKF generates a set of `$2n_{x}+1$' sigma points around the previous state estimate, including one at the previous estimate itself, with their spread and weights controlled by parameter $\kappa$.
-The I-UKF\cite{singh2022iukf} also assumes a known forward filter's $\kappa$.
-The I-CKF, however, does not require any such parameter information. \end{remark} \begin{remark} Note that forward UKF with $\kappa$ set to $0$ results in CKF as the attacker's forward filter.
-In that case, I-UKF with I-UKF's control parameter $\overline{\kappa}=0$ reduces to I-CKF. \end{remark}
+However, the gain matrix in CKF explicitly depends on the state estimates through the covariances computed from the generated cubature points.
+Thus, it is not treated as a parameter of \eqref{eqn:ICKF state transition detail}. \end{remark} \begin{remark}[Differences with I-UKF] Contrary to CKF, UKF generates a set of `$2n_{x}+1$' sigma points around the previous state estimate, including one at the previous estimate itself, with their spread and weights controlled by parameter $\kappa$.
+The I-UKF\cite{singh2023iukf} also assumes a known forward filter's $\kappa$.
+The I-CKF, however, does not require any such parameter information.
+Note that forward UKF with $\kappa$ set to $0$ results in CKF as the attacker's forward filter.
+In that case, I-UKF with I-UKF's control parameter $\overline{\kappa}=0$ reduces to I-CKF. \end{remark} \begin{remark}[Computational complexity] Note that I-CKF's recursions are obtained from a general CKF algorithm and, hence, have similar computational complexity.
+CKF recursions have an approximate complexity of $\mathcal{O}(d^{3})$ where $d$ is the dimension of the estimated state vector\cite{daum2005nonlinear}.
+However, I-CKF estimates an $n_{z}=n_{x}+n_{y}$ dimensional state such that the actual complexity depends on the dimensions of both the defender's state and the attacker's observation. \end{remark}